-We have recently analyzed 600 B2B enterprises to understand their approach of their content marketing.
-We have specifically looked the following key marketing approaches that work best in the B2B space:
+We have recently analyzed 600 B2B enterprises to understand the approach of their content marketing.
+We have specifically looked at the following key marketing approaches that work best in the B2B space:

 - How many B2B enterprises are having blog on their website?

 - The type of content/blog they are publishing?

 - The amount of traffic B2B blogs received each month?

 - The key elements of best performing B2B content

 - 72% of B2B enterprises are having blog on their website.
 The rest of the 28% enterprises are not having blogs.